 Wandesforde National School is a Church of Ireland school under the Patronage of the Bishop of Cashel and Ossory.
-The teaching staff is comprised of 3 mainstream class teachers including the principal, one part-time resource teacher, one shared learning support teacher (shared with Firoda National School, Castlecomer) and one full time SNA.
-The full range of classes is taught i.e. Junior Infants to 6th class, in a multi grade situation and on a co-educational basis.
+The teaching staff is comprised of 3 mainstream class teachers including the principal, three Special Education Teachers, two of which are job-sharing, one full time SNA and a part-time SNA.
+The full range of classes is taught i.e. Junior Infants to 6th Class, in a multi grade situation and on a co-educational basis.

 The School Day: